egkiastas/Predicting-the-future-performance-of-soccer-players/README.md

 If you have any questions or comments about this thesis or the code, please contact me.

 ## License
-This code is licensed under the MIT License.
+This code is licensed under the Apache License.
 See the LICENSE file for more details.